spicata/mint-fresh-notes/pages/Philosophy Argument.md

 # Philosophy Argument

-> Aboriginal Dreaming stories focus on the virtue of treating nature as beings with an end
+> [!TODO] Aboriginal Dreaming stories focus on the virtue of treating nature as beings with an end

 - Kanyini schema as an Aboriginal moral point of view [Kanyini](2%20Literature%20Notes/Kanyini.md)
 - Maslow’s Hierarchy as a theoretical model of human nature and human motivation [Maslow's Hierarchy](Maslow's%20Hierarchy.md)